Ethiopia’s Debt Crisis: Fitch Downgrades International Currency Debt

 2023-12-27 17:16:50

-The rating agency Fitch announced on Wednesday downgraded the rating of Ethiopia’s international currency debt from “C”, or the speculative category, at “partial defect», after the non-payment on December 11 of a coupon of 33 million dollars.
+The rating agency Fitch announced on Wednesday downgraded the rating of Ethiopia’s international currency debt from “C”, or the speculative category, at “partial defect», following the non-payment on December 11 of a coupon of 33 million dollars.
 The agency also placed the debt issued in Eurobonds, worth a billion dollars in “default” for the same reason.
 On the other hand, the rating of the debt issued in birr, the local currency, currently at CCC-, the last level before partial default, remains unchanged, Fitch specified in its press release.

 The Ethiopian government is currently negotiating with its creditors to achieve a restructuring of its debt issued in Eurobonds.
 It has already reached a debt suspension agreement with several of its creditors, including China, for an amount of $1.5 billion.
 After the December 11 deadline, the Ethiopian Ministry of Finance explained its decision to “to differ» this reimbursement by a search for “consistency».